Morris & Stone, LLP -- SLAPP Attorneys

 Once filed, the motion stays any discovery.
 This advances the purpose of the underlying statute, which is intended to save defendants from spurious defamation actions, but at the same time it can frustrate the plaintiff with a legitimate claim, who now must show a reasonable likelihood of success in the action, with his hands tied by the discovery stay.
 (The plaintiff can ask the court for permission to conduct limited discovery on a showing of good cause.)

-The three important anti-SLAPP statutes are set forth here, but the heart of legislation is set forth in subpart (e) of Code of Civil Procedure section 425.16, which provides:
+There are three important anti-SLAPP statutes, but the heart of legislation is set forth in subpart (e) of Code of Civil Procedure section 425.16(e), which provides:

 (e) As used in this section, "act in furtherance of a person's right of petition or free speech under the United States or California Constitution in connection with a public issue" includes: